-The ZDP shares, due to be redeemed on 31 October 2022, 2024, 2026 and 2028, at a redemption value, including accrued capitalised returns of 146.99 pence per share, 138.35 pence per share, 151.50 pence per share and 152.29 pence per share respectively, have been classified as liabilities, as they represent an obligation on behalf of the Company to deliver to their holders a fixed and determinable amount at the redemption date.
+The ZDP shares, due to be redeemed on 31 October 2024, 2026 and 2028, at a redemption value, including accrued capitalised returns of 138.35 pence per share, 151.50 pence per share and 152.29 pence per share respectively, have been classified as liabilities, as they represent an obligation on behalf of the Company to deliver to their holders a fixed and determinable amount at the redemption date.
 They are accordingly accounted for at amortised cost, using the effective interest method as per the requirements of IFRS 9 "Financial Instruments", even though under Bermuda company law ZDP shares are required to be recognised as share capital in the Company.